Terms of reference for Task Forces

-- Expenses will be reimbursed on an individual basis, according to the Europeana reimbursement rules, and only if a filled-in attendance form is presented to the Network Coordinator within 6 weeks following the meeting.
+- Expenses will be reimbursed on an individual basis, according to the Europeana reimbursement rules, and only if a filled-in attendance form is presented to the Network Coordinator within one week following the meeting.
 Note that costs for catering and venue hire cannot be covered; these have to be covered by the hosting institution.
 Any expenses other than travel and subsistence costs will have to be approved by the Network Coordinator in advance.

 Roles and Responsibilities